rikingurditta/blog/_posts/2024-07-10-hobbies-salads.md

 colour: "#FFDDDD"
 ---

-## Hobbies to pick up if you are bored - Making salads

 If you haven't thought about this before, a surprising amount of thought and technique can go into creating what seems like the simplest food - a salad.
 Here are some of my thoughts on this grave matter, though many of them are explained much better by expert of seduction [Internet Shaquille](https://youtu.be/UuJX7XLWpaw).

 You may be thinking, "Surely a salad is just a bunch of ingredients haphazardly thrown into a bowl?
 Just raw vegetables (and hard boiled eggs if you're kinda nasty with it)?
 I don't even like healthy food."
 And you would be dead wrong.
 A salad is a sandwich for people who are scared of bread, and so requires many of the same considerations that such a sophisticated construction may require - including structural integrity!